krisjuune/ccs-preferences/README.md

-# CCS siting preferences — choice experiment in Switzerland and China
+# Worfklow code for analysis on CCS location choice experiment

 Snakemake pipeline for a discrete choice experiment on public preferences for carbon capture and storage (CCS) site characteristics in Switzerland and